M. S. Swaminathan: Wheat

-In the 1950s and 60s Swaminathan did basic research into the cytogenetics of hexaploid wheat.
+In the 1950s and 1960s Swaminathan did basic research into the cytogenetics of hexaploid wheat.
 The varieties of wheat and rice developed by Swaminathan and Borlaug were foundational to the green revolution.

 Rice

-Efforts towards growing rice with C4 carbon fixation capabilities, which would allow a better photosynthesis and water usage, were started at International Rice Research Institute (IRRI) under Swaminathan.
+Efforts towards growing rice with C4 carbon fixation capabilities, which would allow a better photosynthesis and water usage, were started at IRRI under Swaminathan.
 Swaminathan also played a role in the development of the world's first high-yielding basmati.

 Radiation botany

-The Genetics Division of Indian Agricultural Research Institute (IARI) under Swaminathan was globally renowned for its research on mutagens.
+The Genetics Division of the IARI under Swaminathan was globally renowned for its research on mutagens.
 He set up a 'Cobalt-60 Gamma Garden' to study radiation mutation.
 Swaminathan's association with Homi J. Bhabha, Vikram Sarabhai, Raja Ramana, M. R. Srinivasan and other Indian nuclear scientists allowed agricultural scientists to access facilities at the Atomic Energy Establishment, Trombay (which would later become the Bhabha Atomic Research Centre).
-Swaminathan's first PhD student A. T. Natarajan would go on to write his thesis in this direction.
-One of the aims of such research was to increase plant responsiveness to fertilisers and demonstrate real world application of crop mutations.
+Swaminathan's first PhD student, A. T. Natarajan, would go on to write his thesis in this direction.
+One of the aims of such research was to increase plant responsiveness to fertilisers and demonstrate real-world application of crop mutations.
 Swaminathan's early basic research on the effects of radiation on cells and organisms partly formed the base of future redox biology.